pi-bot/pioneers/README.md

 # PiBot Pioneers
 Welcome to the online PiBot Pioneers repository!
-This is the home for the development of all the PiBot's code.
-The repos **wiki** is also the place to learn about the code.
+This is the home for the development of all the PiBot's code as well as the open hardware body parts.
+The repos [wiki](https://github.com/pi-bot/pioneers/wiki) is the place to learn about the code.
+(N.B. still under development.)
+See the [PiBot Pioneers Website](http://www.pibot.org/pioneers) for further support.

-## Getting access

 ## Private repos from the command line
-As your reading this you must have gained access to gitHub.
+As your reading this you must have gained access to gitHub via your GitHub username:).
+Here's a quick note on the use of private repos.
+Their key difference is their requirement for *authentication*.
+This leads to a different form for accessing the repo.

 For public repos creating a clone would typically follow the form:
 ```